 Or, you can call ScoutPal for further instructions to mail your PDA system to us, and we will set it up for you for a flat fee which also covers expedited and insured return shipping back to you.

-Please visit http://www.scoutpal.com/db/howtoscan/ to learn how to identify and scan book bar codes.
+Please visit http://www.scoutpal.com/db/howtoscan/, it explains how to find and identify and scan the correct bar codes.

 Some Windows Mobile devices (typically pda/phones) will only play audio files through a stereo Bluetooth headset.
 Phone calls may work with your mono headset just fine, but nothing is heard when a media file is played by ScoutPalDB or by the PDA's Media Center application.
 Some ScoutPals have told us that they were able to use this free utility to route stereo media playback to a mono Bluetooth headset.
 (Run it *after* you have paired the headset, not before.)
 Treo 750 users have reported success following this procedure.
 Disclaimer: These are not ScoutPal products, use them at your own risk.